- Perform a risk assessment, in collaboration with the animal facility, for all persons and animals affected directly or indirectly by the study.

 Much of this waste may be potentially hazardous, possibly invoking new routines and extra expenditure for the facility.
 It may be particularly expensive to dispose of the carcasses of large animals, large numbers of animals such as fish, or large volumes of effluent or tank water.
 Even if waste material is not classified as hazardous, it may pose a risk to waste disposal personnel if it is not suitably contained.
 For example, dust from laboratory animal bedding may trigger allergy or asthma if transported in unsealed containers.

-- A culture which encourages self-reporting of accidents as they occur, and damage control.
+A culture which encourages self-reporting of accidents as they occur, and damage control, should be cultivated.
 The area affected should be cordoned off and signage should be used which is understood by all those who enter the building (if necessary in several languages), until the area can be decontaminated.
 There are procedures such as the CIRS-LAS initiative for reporting of accidents or near-accidents.